emaicus/Rangers-and-Ruffians/index.md

 </script>

 # Rangers and Ruffians
-_Version 3.0.0 Release Candidate 1_
+_Version 3.0.0 Release Candidate 1 Github Pages Migration_

 ## Release Candidate
 This version of Rangers and Ruffians is a release candidate!
 That means it's almost ready for showtime.
 The site will be updated frequently in the coming weeks with new rules and features as the documentation is completed.

 ### Check out the Release Candidate!
 1. [Choose your Background, Race, and Class](/site/pages/GENERATED/Compendium_of_Character_Creation.md)